Online Media About Art & Culture

 It’s precisely because of this example that I I conclude that the shot featured on Banksy’s Instagram is more than just ‘lucky’.
 In my opinion, such a shot is the result of a precisely calibrated, pre-planned moment.
 Although, perhaps not.
 Unfortunately, Banksy doesn’t explain how he photographs his works or whether he actually works as a photographer.
 If I were interviewing Banksy, I would definitely ask him about how he photographs his work.

-copying is possible only with a link to the source
+Copying is possible only with a link to the source